jastakhova/consensual/README.md

 ## TODO
 - Make responsive layouts render properly on mobile devices (this is a DNS and SSL issue)
-- Add user profile page
-- Add current user mini profile (image in upper right) w/ logout
-- Order tasks by days of week
+- Order tasks by days of week (Yulia)
 - After adding of the proposal the time input is not cleared
 - Icons don't appear under consensual domain
 - Emails and/or notifications about status changes
 - Show error message on proposal page if task is not found
+- Deal with side menu on the left

 ## Known issues
 - Handling input errors for add proposal form (disable submit)